Beyond cognacy: Materials and Methods

 It is instructive to inspect the emission probabilities in the trained model.
-In Table \ref{tab:0} the ten sound classes with the highest probability of being matched with /p/ are shown for illustration, together with their log-probabilities.
+Since the joint probability of a match is dominated by the overall frequencies of the two sound classes involved, association strength is better measured by the pointwise mutual information (PMI), i.e., the log-ratio between the match emission probability and the product of the corresponding marginal probabilities.
+In Table \ref{tab:0} the ten sound classes with the strongest association with /p/ are shown for illustration.
 This ranking is in good agreement with linguistic intuitions about potential sound correspondences.

-A high probability here is to be interpreted as a high likelihood that instances of these sound classes participate either in insertion or deletion.
+A high value here is to be interpreted as a high propensity of instances of these sound classes to participate either in insertion or deletion.

 The trained pHMM assigns a probability to each pair of aligned sequences.
 Via the forward algorithm, the probability of a pair of sequences is computed as the sum of the probabilities of all possible alignments between these sequences.